codeperfectplus/md2all/README.md

 ![Screenshot](test_data/screenshot.png)

-## Upcoming Features

-- 📜 Support for custom CSS
-- Support for PDF generation
-- Support for custom themes
-- Support for custom fonts

 ## How to Use it

 Sure!
 Here's a concise and developer-friendly **documentation** for using the `convert_markdown` function as part of your Python library (assuming it's installed from PyPI):